 Placer County continues to take steps to utilize technology to encourage full but remote public participation during the Planning Commission meetings.
 These steps are intended to protect everyone, especially those over 65 and those with other medical conditions.

-•Citizens who wish to comment may use our call-in line at 530-886-1800 to queue for verbal public comment.
+- Citizens who wish to comment may use our Public Comment Reservation Voice Mail at 530-886-1810 to reserve a spot for verbal public comment.
+Leave name, phone number and item you wish to speak on.
+A County Operator will call you back at the time Public Comment period opens for the specific item.
 Public Comment will be opened for each agenda item in the sequence, so be prepared to call in for the specific item you wish to comment on when the Commission Chair opens comments for that item.
 Calls will not be connected if Public Comment has been closed for that item, and callers will be directed to call back if they are calling for a later agenda item.

-•The public may always email comments to the Planning Commission Clerk email@example.com or mail the same through the U.S. Postal Service to the County, Attn.: Planning Commission Clerk, 3091 County Center Dr., Auburn, CA 95603.
+- The public may email comments to the Planning Commission Clerk email@example.com, or mail the same through the U.S. Postal Service to the County, Attn.: Planning Commission Clerk, 3091 County Center Dr., Auburn, CA 95603.

 All members of the public are asked to adhere to the above guidelines as well as all guidance by the County Public Health Officer.